-We understand that, as a teacher, this can present quite a challenge.
-Just a few days ago, students would be dropped off in the morning, picked up at the end of the school day and you’d have very little contact with their parents in-between.
+For some time, students would be dropped off in the morning, picked up at the end of the school day and there would be very little contact with their parents in-between.

-So, how to you manage this new influx of emails, WhatsApps and SMS messages, and reassure parents without this becoming your new full-time job?
+So, how do you manage this influx of emails, WhatsApps and SMS messages, and reassure parents without this becoming a full-time job?

 When should you get in touch with parents?